KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-user-tutorial.md

 In the following command, replace the text, `<user pubkey>`, with the appropriate pubkey.
 [To learn more about setting a proper pubkey, please read this linked article from the Komodo documentation.](../../../basic-docs/antara/antara-tutorials/understanding-antara-addresses.html)

-Take note of the `earlytxid` value in the command below.
-This value is necessary later in the process of claiming funds.

 ```bash
 ./komodod -ac_supply=1000000 -ac_reward=10000 -ac_name=USDKTEST -ac_cc=2 -ac_import=PEGSCC -ac_end=1 -ac_perc=0 -ac_cbopret=5 -debug=pegscc-2 -debug=importcoin -debug=cctokens -debug=gatewayscc -printtoconsole=1 -addnode=116.203.17.140 -addnode=116.203.17.141 -earlytxid=a9539ec8db34ee44ff213cda59f412a02795821cf05844b0bc184660711371f7 -pubkey=<user pubkey> &
 ```